cockroachdb/docs/v22.2/cloud-storage-authentication.md

 Role assumption applies the principle of least privilege rather than directly providing privilege to a user.
 Creating IAM roles to manage access to AWS resources is Amazon's recommended approach compared to giving access straight to IAM users.
 {{site.data.alerts.end}}

-The [following section](#set-up-aws-assume-role-authentication) demonstrates setting up assume role authentication between two users.
-Since you can chain an arbitrary number of roles, see the [Role chaining](#aws-role-chaining) section for additional detail.
+The [following section](#set-up-amazon-s3-assume-role) demonstrates setting up assume role authentication between two users.
+Since you can chain an arbitrary number of roles, see the [Role chaining](#amazon-s3-role-chaining) section for additional detail.

-### Set up Amazon S3 assume role authentication
+### Set up Amazon S3 assume role

 For example, to configure a user to assume an IAM role that allows a bulk operation to an Amazon S3 bucket, take the following steps: